Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Sums-of-Squares Proofs and the Lasserre Hierarchy

-Suppose that $Q$ has no degree-$2d$ $\SOS$ refutation.
-By strong duality this implies the existence of a degree-$2d$ pseudoexpectation.
-This in turn, as we will show now, precludes even the existence of $\epsilon$-approximate refutations, for small enough $\epsilon$.
-The key is the following lemma, which says that in the presence of boolean axioms the absolute values of a pseudoexpectation on the set of monomials are bounded by~$1$.
+In what follows, suppose that~$Q$ has no degree-$2d$~$\SOS$ refutation.
+By Corollary~\ref{cor:strongduality}, there exists a degree-$2d$ pseudoexpectation.
+This in turn, as we will show now, precludes even the existence of~$\epsilon$-approximate refutations, for small enough~$\epsilon$.
+The key is the following lemma, which says that in the presence of Boolean axioms the absolute values of a pseudoexpectation on the set of monomials are bounded by~$1$.

-\begin{lemma} If $F$ is a degree-$2d$ pseudoexpectation for $Q$, then $0 \leq F(m) \leq 1$ for every monomial $m$ of degree at most~$d$, and $-1 \leq F(m) \leq 1$ for every monomial~$m$ of degree at most~$2d$. \end{lemma}
+\begin{lemma} If~$F$ is a degree-$2d$ pseudoexpectation for~$Q$, then~$0 \leq F(m) \leq 1$ for every monomial~$m$ of degree at most~$d$, and~$-1 \leq F(m) \leq 1$ for every monomial~$m$ of degree at most~$2d$. \end{lemma}

+\begin{proof} Consider a monomial~$m$ written as a product of powers of distinct variables.
+The \emph{multilinearization}~$\bar{m}$ of~$m$ is the monomial obtained from~$m$ by replacing each~$x^c$ with~$c \geq 2$ that appears in this product by~$x$.
+For instance, the multilinearization of~$x^2y^3z$ is the monomial~$xyz$.